sngular/openapi-nodejs-cli/README.md

-  --client                  only generate client code --server                  only generate server code --angular                 generate client code for Angular --javascript              generate the code as plain JavaScript instead of TypeScript -h, --help                shows this help
+  --client                  only generate client code --server                  only generate server code --angular                 generate client code for Angular --i-want-output-files-in-javascript-format-because-i-dont-want-to-have-to-worry-about-types              generate the code as plain JavaScript instead of TypeScript
+  -h, --help                shows this help
 ```